-- REST API service — allows to perform operations with Veeam Backup for AWS entities using HTTPS requests and standard HTTP methods.
+- REST API service — allows clients to perform operations with Veeam Backup for AWS entities using HTTP requests and standard HTTP methods.
 For details, see the Veeam Backup for AWS REST API Reference.

 To access AWS services and resources, the backup appliance uses AWS API.

-An S3 repository is a folder in an Amazon S3 bucket where Veeam Backup for AWS stores image-level backups of EC2 instances and additional copies of the Amazon VPC configuration.
-For details on Veeam Backup for AWS communication with S3 repositories, see S3 Repositories.
+A backup repository is a folder in an Amazon S3 bucket where Veeam Backup for AWS stores image-level backups of EC2 instances and additional copies of the Amazon VPC configuration.
+For details on Veeam Backup for AWS communication with backup repositories, see Managing Backup Repositories.

-For enhanced data security, Veeam Backup for AWS allows you to enable encryption at the S3 repository level.
-For details, see S3 Repository Encryption.
-For information on how to enable encryption at the S3 repository level, see Adding S3 Repositories.
+For enhanced data security, Veeam Backup for AWS allows you to enable encryption at the repository level.
+For details, see Backup Repository Encryption.
+For information on how to enable encryption at the repository level, see Adding Backup Repositories.

 Veeam Backup for AWS also supports scenarios where data is backed up to S3 buckets with enabled Amazon S3 default encryption.
-You can add the S3 bucket to the backup infrastructure as an S3 repository and use it as a target for image-level backups.
+You can add the S3 bucket to the backup infrastructure as a backup repository and use it as a target for image-level backups.
 For information on Amazon S3 default encryption, see AWS Documentation.

-Before you add an S3 repository to the Veeam Backup for AWS configuration database, consider the following limitations:
+Before you add a backup repository to the Veeam Backup for AWS configuration database, consider the following limitations:

-- Veeam Backup for AWS allows you to store backups only in the S3 Standard storage class.
-S3 Standard-IA, S3 One Zone-IA and S3 Glacier storage classes are not supported.
+- Veeam Backup for AWS allows you to store backups in the S3 Standard, S3 Glacier and S3 Glacier Deep Archive storage classes.
+The S3 Standard-IA and S3 One Zone-IA storage classes are not supported.

-- S3 buckets with S3 Object Lock enabled are not supported.
+- Amazon S3 buckets with the S3 Object Lock enabled are not supported.

 Veeam Backup for AWS automatically launches a worker instance in Amazon EC2 for the duration of a backup or restore process and removes it immediately after the process is complete.
 For each AWS Region where worker instances will be launched, you can configure network settings — specify the Amazon VPC, subnet, and security group to which worker instances must be connected.
 If worker settings are not configured for an AWS Region, Veeam Backup for AWS will get the default settings of the AWS Region to launch worker instances and to perform data protection and disaster recovery operations.

 Veeam Backup for AWS launches one worker instance per each EC2 instance specified in a backup policy or restore task.
 For data protection operations, the type of the worker instance is selected automatically based on the size of the largest EBS volume attached to the processed EC2 instance.
-For data recovery operations, Veeam Backup for AWS launches worker instances of the following type:
+To minimize cross-region traffic charges, depending on the data protection and disaster recovery operation, Veeam Backup for AWS launches a worker instance in the following location:

 Worker Instance Location